COVID-19: Re-entry and quarantine measures

 - How to find state and territory COVID-19 information, including state border measures

 - The Digital Passenger Declaration

 - The Maritime Travel Declaration

 This page is for Australian citizens and permanent residents returning to Australia.
 If you're a foreign citizen visiting Australia, read about coming to Australia on the Department of Home Affairs website.

 For general information for Australians about arriving in Australia, see our page on Australia's biosecurity and border controls.

 - an Australian permanent resident or

-Temporary visa holders need to apply for an exemption to enter the country.
+All other travellers must apply for an exemption to enter the country.